nikkittaa/Booking-app/README.md

-# Airbnb Clone
+# Booking App

 ## Description

-This project is an Airbnb clone, a web application that allows users to discover and book accommodations worldwide.
-It replicates the core functionality of the Airbnb platform, enabling users to search for properties, view property details, and make reservations.
+This project is a web application that allows users to discover and book accommodations worldwide.
+It enables users to search for properties, view property details, and make reservations.

 ## Features